UtterDonkey/scratch2js/README.md

 // rotate 1 degree continuously
 ```

 #### 🧪`doLoop`
 Similar to an animated repeat loop, however all scripts are executed before next loop begins.
+May become a replacement for `repeat`.
 NOTE: First loop is executed immediately instead of after 1 frame.

 ### 🌟 Sprite Values

 #### 📖`id`
 Will return the sprite's id.

-eg.
+Example:
 ```
 spriteObject.id
 // will return ID
 spriteObject == getSprite(spriteObject.id) // true
 ```

 #### 📖`ref`
 Will return the element the render process is rendering to.

 #### 📖`direction`
 Will return the sprite's direction.

 #### `x`, `y`, `size`, `width`, `height`, `layer`, `opacity`
 Will return X/Y/size/width/height/layer/opacity of sprite.
 NOTE: changing these values is not recommended.

 #### `hidden`
 Will return boolean indicating whether or not the sprite is hidden.

 #### 📖`['3d']`
 Will return sprite's 3D object.

 ##### 📖`isEnabled`
 Will return boolean indicating whether or not the sprite is running in a 3D context.
 WARNING: Do not change this value, it is automatically set by the engine and is used to save resources when 3D is not needed.

 ##### `cameraDistance`
 Will return the 3D camera distance.

 #### 📖`rotateX`, `rotateY`
 Will return sprite's X/Y rotation.

 ### Global Values